 BCC regards plagiarism as a serious academic offense and can result in academic probation, suspension, or dismissal from the program.
-BCC uses Turnitin.com in conjunction with the bridgesecampus.com submission module to detect plagiarism.
 The access to digital material has increased the temptation of students to copy and paste written assignments when under the pressures of deadlines.
 Students who violate the plagiarism policy will be disciplined appropriately to the offense.
 However, in some cases, it is due to a lack of knowledge and understanding as to what plagiarism is: